Chapter 02: Martialism

 "I'll be seeing you, Felix!"
 Rowan's yell carried farther than he'd intended.

-Content, Rowan resumed walking with the girls.
+Content, Rowan resumed walking.

 "Your noble intentions are wasted, my friend," said Alex.
 Dayo looked bemused, her brows still knit tight, but not displeased.